The Tech Editing Process for Knitting

-with it making changes (optionally deleting or replying to my comments as you go) or you can work from your original file (whether it be .docx once you've finished making changes, send the corrected pattern to me for rechecking.
+with it making changes (optionally deleting or replying to my comments as you go) or you can work from your original file (whether it be .docx once you've finished making changes, I recommend sending the corrected for rechecking.
 The process may need to be repeated.